Pointwise Regularity for Fully Nonlinear Elliptic Equations in General Forms: Notions and terminology

 Since the boundary pointwise regularity is also considered, we give the definitions of the pointwise geometric conditions on the domain.
 Usually, if we say that $\partial \Omega$ is $C^{k,\alpha}$ near $x_0\in \partial \Omega$, it means that $\partial \Omega\cap B_{r_0}(x_0)$ (for some $r_0>0$) can be represented as a graph of a $C^{k,\alpha}$ function.
-Here, we use a more general pointwise definition for the smoothness of the boundary, which is adopted from \cite{MR4088470}.
+Here, we use a more general pointwise definition for the smoothness of the boundary; a notion borrowed from \cite{MR4088470}.